PaoloBaerlocher/Archimedes/assets/demos/README.md

 _Arc Angels_ was a demo-maker crew for the _Acorn Archimedes_ in the '90, with members from France, Switzerland and the Netherlands.

-_Armaniac_ was my nickname as a coder in the Arc Angels team. _Angel Heart_ was the nickname of _Fabrice Mercier_, the team founder.
+_Armaniac_ was my nickname as a coder in the Arc Angels team. _Angel Heart_ was the nickname of _Fabrice Mercier_, the team founder :yellow_heart:.

 To my knowledge, the other crew members were: _Marc_ and _Fred_ from Switzerland, _Ace_ from the Netherlands, _Hautecloque_ and _Jean-Eric_ from France.